Drs. Cassel

 We perform complete and thorough routine and medical eye examinations for people of all ages using a variety of advanced instruments and techniques which make it possible to diagnose conditions both inside and outside the eye.

-Drs.
-Cassel and Ratner specialize in eye surgery including cataract, lens, implant, and laser surgery, as well as the treatment of glaucoma, corneal, and retinal disorders and many other eye problems.
-The doctors are also available to give second opinions on cataract surgery and the diagnosis and treatment of other medical and surgical eye problems.
-The excellent surgical and laser facilities and equipment at Greater Baltimore Medical Center and our affiliation with the Johns Hopkins Hospital, further aid them in providing total and state of the art eye care to our patients.
+Dr. Cassel is a board certified ophthalmologist.
+He has been trained in eye surgery including cataract, lens implant, and laser surgery, as well as the treatment of glaucoma, corneal, and retinal disorders and many other eye problems.
+Dr. Cassel performed cataract surgery for over 40 years, and although he is no longer doing this surgery, he is available to give second opinions on cataract surgery, as well as the diagnosis and treatment of other medical and surgical eye problems.
+The excellent staff and the surgical and laser facilities and equipment at Greater Baltimore Medical Center, the Johns Hopkins Hospital, and the University of Maryland support him in providing total and state of the art eye care to his patients.

 We recommend the following guidelines: